 - a) An ability to apply knowledge of mathematics, science.
-(Usage) - j) Apply the mathematical basis, principles of algorithms and the theory of Computer Science in the modeling and design of computational systems in such a way as to demonstrate understanding of the equilibrium points involved in the chosen option.
-(Usage)
+(Familiarity) - i) An ability to use the techniques, skills, and modern computing tools necessary for computing practice.
+(Familiarity) - j) Apply the mathematical basis, principles of algorithms and the theory of Computer Science in the modeling and design of computational systems in such a way as to demonstrate understanding of the equilibrium points involved in the chosen option.
+(Familiarity)